6. RewriteRule Flags¶

 RewriteRule if the requested URI doesn’t correspond with an actual file.

-apply to several RewriteRule`s, one possible technique is
+RewriteCond apply to several RewriteRule``s, one possible technique is

-to negate those conditions and add a `RewriteRule
+to negate those conditions and add a ``RewriteRule with a [Skip] flag.

 You can use this to make pseudo if-then-else constructs: The last rule